-However, this advantage is tempered somewhat, because it is probably not a good idea to go with color choices that are too outlandish or gaudy.
+However, this advantage is tempered somewhat because it can be a bad idea to go with color choices that are too outlandish or gaudy.
+For example:

-- You want to avoid colors that might invoke strong negative opinions and alienate some potential renters.
-After all, you may have always wanted to own a pink-and-purple house—but that would probably scare away a lot of tenants.
+Property owners should avoid colors that might invoke strong negative opinions and alienate some potential renters.
+After all, you may have always wanted to own a pink-and-purple house—but that would probably scare away many tenants.

-Public tastes change constantly, and this year’s hottest popular color might seem dated in just a few years.
-If too many other homes in the neighborhood are using a similar color scheme, your Charleston investment property might not stand out enough to catch the attention of potential renters.
+Public tastes change constantly, and the latest color trends might seem dated in just a few years.
+However, property management companies can tell you that if too many other homes in the neighborhood are using a similar color scheme, your Charleston investment property might not stand out enough to catch the attention of potential renters.

-When you choose paint over siding, the color you pick for your property does not need to be a permanent decision.
-You can modify that decision whenever you want.
+When choosing paint over siding, the color you pick for your property does not need to be a permanent decision.
+Instead, you can modify that decision whenever you want.